Aymeriko/insurance-api/README.md

 ## 📝 Notes

-- Database persists in `./data/insurance.mv.db`
+- H2 Database persists in `./data/insurance.mv.db`
+- postgres DB data persists in a docker volume
 - All dates use ISO 8601 format
 - Active contracts: `endDate == null OR endDate > currentDate`
 - lastModifiedDate is internal and not exposed in API responses